Takomonios/stalkedfood/README.md

-# stalkedfood
+## stalkedfood
-recreating weight watcher app
+recreating weight watcher app, by using the basic dataset for food convert into points and using the calculation from them.